fazpu/angular-swagger/README.md

 # Angular Swagger2
 This repository was derived from [swagger-angular-generator](https://github.com/jnwltr/swagger-angular-generator).
-The main difference is that it drops support for form services and extends ngrx generation capabilities.
+The main difference is that it drops support for form services and extends ngrx generation capabilities, introduces eslint and Angular 12 support.

 ## Purpose